 Removing seeds from your own smoke can be a sticky, tedious, but still kind of fun after-harvest chore.
 Begin by snipping off each individual bud from their parent stem with sharp scissors and placing them into a bowl.
 Next, roll the removed buds lightly between your thumb and forefinger, feeling for seeds, then gently dislodging them to fall into a collection vessel.
 Many will be covered by a thin green membrane of plant tissue-which is itself covered with THC crystals.

 Lashing and hanging plants is the accepted method of harvesting for growers who handle hundreds, even thousands of plants per season.
 Personal- use growers who harvest perhaps thirty plants a season often use other methods that aren’t cost-effective on a larger scale.
 One of my personal favorites is to wait until end-buds have matured enough to have fully developed seeds, then snip off only the fat ends, leaving smaller, lower buds to continue to grow for as long as possible while you prepare the proverbial cream of the crop for smoking.

-I hope you learned something from this article and if you have any questions please go to the forum or contact me at email@example.com.
-For high quality marijuana seeds please visit my webshop.
-Please like or share this article
+I hope you learned something from this article and if you have any questions please go to the forum or leave your comments and questions below.
+For high-quality marijuana seeds please visit my webshop.
+Please like or share this article 🙂